 \textbf{Description.} The procedure generates two groups of three relevant variables respectively highly, moderately and weakly discriminant and a group of irrelevant variables.
 The relevant variables are drawn conditionally to a realisation of the outcome $Y$.
 More precisely, the first three relevant variables are generated from a Gaussian distribution $\mathcal{N}_{1}(Yj, 1)$ with probability 0.7 and from $\mathcal{N}_{1}(0,1)$ with probability 0.3, $j \in \{1, 2, 3\}$.
 The variables 4 to 6 are simulated from a distribution $\mathcal{N}_{1}(0,1)$ with probability 0.7 and from $\mathcal{N}_{1}(Y(j-3),1)$ with probability 0.3, $j \in \{4,5,6\}$ and are thus less predictive.
 The irrelevant variables are generated independently from the distribution $\mathcal{N}_{1}(0,20)$.
 Thus, conditionally to $Y$, the $X_j$'s are drawn according to the following Gaussian mixtures densities:

 and

 where $\varphi(\cdot; \mu, \sigma)$ is the normal density function with mean $\mu$ and standard error $\sigma$.
 We generate $n=100$ samples and $p=200$ variables.

-\textbf{Results.} As shown by the boxplots of Figure~\ref{fig:weston_boxplots}, the permutation importance variables of the six relevant variables are much higher than for the other variables.
-However, the typical ranking followed by NRFE, which is directly deduced from these permutation variable importances, is the following : $X_3$, $X_2$ then $X_1$ or $X_6$, $X5$, $X_4$.
-Clearly, this screening is suboptimal because the variables of the second group are removed too early by the NRFE algorithm.
-RFE does not suffer from this drawback because it recomputes the permutation importance measures at each step.
-This explains why RFE outperforms NRFE when the number of variables is very small (see Fig. \ref{fig:weston}).
-Once the six relevant variables have been selected by both algorithm, the error rates are then similar.
+\textbf{Results.} As shown by the boxplots of Figure~\ref{fig:weston_boxplots}, the permutation importance measures of the six relevant variables are much higher than for the other variables.
+The typical ranking proposed by these importances is the following : $X_3$, $X_2$, $X_6$, $X_1$, $X_5$, $X_4$ and then the other variables (see Fig. 4).
+This ranking corresponds to the simulation design and the behavior of the algorithms RFE and NRFE are quite similar in this context (see Figure~\ref{fig:weston}).
+However, one can observe a slight difference between the two algorithms for the smallest models.
+For instance, with two variables, the averaged validation error is 0.23 for NRFE but 0.042 for RFE.
+The presence of small correlations between the six first variables impacts the importance measures and leads NRFE to select, for instance, the variable $X_1$ before the variable $X_6$.
+Algorithm RFE is less subject to this phenomenon since it recomputes the permutation importance measures at each step.